dernasherbrezon/r2cloud/README.md

  - single admin user
  - on first access configuration wizard will be executed:
    1) user will be promted for new password
-   2) if no GPS attached, then ask user for lat and lon.
-If GPS attached and coordinates could be read, then skip this step
+   2) Enter GPS coordinates:
+     - ask users's browser for location information
+     - check if GPS attached to the station
+     - ask user to manually enter lat/lon
+     - optionally skip this step
    3) Ask for domain name to access externally.
 Could be skipped.

 ![airplanes-map](airplanes-map.png)